seraphium/JTAppleCalender/README.md

 > CocoaPods 0.39.0+ is required to build JTAppleCalendar

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate JTAppleCalendar into your Xcode project using CocoaPods, specify it in your Podfile:

     platform :ios, '8.0'
     use_frameworks!